openfga/cli/README.md

 If you are authenticating with a shared secret, you should specify the API Token value.
 If you are authenticating using OAuth, you should specify the Client ID, Client Secret, API Audience and Token Issuer.
 For example:

 ```
-# Note: This example is for Okta FGA
+# Note: This example is for Auth0 FGA
 api-url: https://api.us1.fga.dev
 client-id: 4Zb..UYjaHreLKOJuU8
 client-secret: J3...2pBwiauD